 If you complete your course on or after the expected date as stated on your CAS, then your visa expiry date does not change.
 Completion means unconditional approval of your degree.

-Towards the end of your course the Head of Faculty will arrange an exit interview with you.
-As part of this you will be asked to provide information about your immediate future plans; i.e. whether you will return to your home country or progress to another course for example.
+Towards the end of your course the Head of Faculty may arrange an exit interview with you.
+As part of this and the exit survey you will be asked to provide information about your immediate future plans; i.e. whether you will return to your home country or progress to another course for example.

 If you complete your course earlier than the course end date stated in your CAS, do not assume you can remain in the UK until the date your visa expires.
 The Home Office requires that we inform them if a student completes their course earlier than expected and normally reduces the standard post-study period of time you are entitled to remain in the UK.